 - Quarterly meetings are sometimes held to review progress toward goals, finances and working arrangements.

 - Annually, partners and spouses meet to review finances, establish goals, review operations, establish hours, payment rates, rents, vacation schedules and other pertinent issues.
 This is also a time when they can celebrate a successful year of operation.

-Farming together requires good communications, mutual respect and trust.
+Farming together requires good communication, mutual respect and trust.
 It is necessary for everyone to be willing to give and take and "bite one's tongue."
 This is probably the most stressful part of farming.
-It is not impossible, but proceed carefully and in a planned fashion.
+It is not impossible but proceed carefully and in a planned fashion.

-Caution: This publication is offered as educational information.
+This publication is offered as educational information.
 It does not offer legal advice.
-If you have questions on this information, contact an attorney.
+If you have questions about this information, contact an attorney.